palumbom/GRASS/docs/src/installation.md

 # Installation

+GRASS is written entirely in Julia and requires Julia v1.9 or greater.
+Installation instructions for Julia are available from [julialang.org](https://julialang.org/downloads/); alternatively, Julia can be trivially installed on a Mac via [homebrew](https://formulae.brew.sh/cask/julia).

-GRASS only requires a few steps to install.
+The installation of GRASS itself only requires a few steps to install.
 Simply clone the repo to your desired directory...

 ```bash
 cd DIRECTORY